Pregnancy and Postpartum Anxiety and Depression

 Treatment Options and Risk Factors

-Common risk factors for postpartum depression and anxiety include a personal or family history of anxiety or depression, previous traumatic birth experiences, lack of support, and chronic physical symptoms such as fatigue or pain.
+Common risk factors for developing postpartum anxiety and depression include a personal or family history of anxiety or depression, previous traumatic birth experiences, lack of support, and chronic physical symptoms such as fatigue or pain.
 Recognizing these risk factors early can help ensure timely support and reduce the severity of symptoms.